Previous Light:

 With the creation of the Cape Cod Canal in 1914, shipping traffic significantly decreased in the area and the lighthouse was decommissioned in 1933.

-The town of Marion purchased the property in 1966 as an important nesting site for terns, and in 1997 the lighthouse was relit permanently for local mariners, and the island is managed by the Bird Island Preservation Society.
+The town of Marion purchased the property in 1966 as an important nesting site for terns, and in 1997 the lighthouse was relit permanently for local mariners.
+The island is now managed by the Bird Island Preservation Society.

 Places to Visit Nearby: